Cross-Lingual Sentiment Misalignment: Auditing Multilingual Language Models for Inversion Risk, Dialectal Representation, and Affective Stability: Results

 \begin{itemize}

 \item \textbf{Modern-Register Overfitting.} Both IndicBERT and Tabularis exhibit sharp increases in divergence when processing formal Sadhu text (see Table~\ref{tab:alignment-gap-full}).
-This indicates that alignment quality is concentrated in modern, high-frequency lexical distributions, while archaic or formal constructions fall outside the model’s calibrated semantic manifold.
-We term this phenomenon \textit{Modern Bias}: strong alignment in contemporary usage, but systematic underperformance in formal registers.
-Conversely, XLM-R demonstrates strong dialectal resilience.
-This suggests that broader representational capacity can better absorb regional linguistic variations in alignment. \end{itemize}
+This indicates that alignment quality is concentrated in modern and high-frequency lexical distributions, while archaic or formal constructions fall outside the model’s calibrated semantic manifold.
+We term this phenomenon \textit{Modern Bias}: strong alignment in contemporary usage, but underperformance in formal registers.
+The \textit{Modern Bias} finding has direct consequences for linguistic equity: users who communicate in formal registers including academic, literary, and administrative Bengali, receive poorer cross-lingual sentiment alignment than users of colloquial varieties.
+As a result, current multilingual systems risk institutionalizing a structural inequity in which access to reliable inference is contingent on conforming to simplified or non-native linguistic norms.